Jeznar/GitRepo/Spells/Cantrips/README.md

 At higher caster levels (5+) this spell is supposed to have seperate beams that each have a to-hit roll, and I presume chance to break concentration.
 I've chosen to implment this by making the spell itself not scale, the player simply needs to repeat the attack an appropriate number of times.

+This spell is included in the [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#eldritch-blast) and works very similarly to the Magic Missle implementation with a targeting mode and then simultanous firing of bolts.
+I'm less happy with that for this spell as I allow it to hit the same target multiple times possibly triggering multiple concentartion checks etc.  [RAW](https://www.dndbeyond.com/spells/eldritch-blast) states that the player should *Make a separate attack roll for each beam* which isn't what ASE is doing (I think).
+So I am sticking with my implmentation.

 [*Back to Cantrips List*](#cantrips)